The contrast between the dark naked trees and the light of the pale winter sun was my interest in this piece.

 A supplier of ready-rocked mezzotint plates Martin Maywood, on my request, used to send me little off-cuts of the plates enclosed with my larger orders.
-These were all sorts of sizes and shapes and a variety of ground density (a fine shallower ground or a rougher and deeper one with variations in between).
+These were all sorts of sizes and shapes and a variety of ground density (it can be very fine shallower ground or a rougher and deeper one with variations in between).

-I often find, having some limitation to start with (in this instance, the given size and shape of a plate) directs my mind towards a solution.
+I find often, having some limitation to start with (in this instance the given size and shape of a plate) directs my mind towards a solution.
 Thus the limitation becomes an aid.

 Mezzotint is one of the intaglio printmaking techniques.
 It is similar to drypoint.
-The significant advantage of the mezzotint method is its capacity to achieve tonal variations, which no other printmaking technique has.
+The big advantage of the mezzotint method is its capacity to achieve tonal variations which no other printmaking technique has.